virgesmith/neworder/README.md

 # Examples

-__NB the following are works-in-progress and subject to change, the documentation may not reflect the current code__
+__NB the following are works-in-progress and subject to change, and the documentation may not reflect the current code__

 Examples that work post refactor of config:
 - hello_world